faasm/faasm-experiments/docs/sgd.md

 rsync -r ~/faasm/data <USER>@<HOST>:/home/<USER>/faasm/
 ```

-## Native run

-To run the SGD code natively, you need to download the pre-processed data, upload it to the local Redis state storage, then build and execute the main SGD function natively.

 # Preparing data from scratch (one off)

 To actually generate the parsed data in the first place, we must use exactly the same RCV1 data as the original